mrfulmer/gitSpecs/README.md

 ### Engineer Inputs

-Not sure yet if I want the engineer to answer question related to form data inside of the spec documents.
+Not sure yet if I want the engineer to answer questions related to form data inside of the spec documents.
 Probably not all information, but a portion of the form data can be asked, and filled in prior to compiling.